IO Moth

 Photographs by Susan Leach Snyder

-Sometime in late December, 2007 in the Conservancy garden, an Io moth laid her eggs on the wild cotton plant in garden 11.
+In late December 2007, an Io moth laid her eggs on the wild cotton plant in garden 11.
 While working in the garden in early January, several horticulture volunteers spotted 9 caterpillars on the bottom of a single wild cotton leaf.
-When the leaf was moved, all of the caterpillars fell to the ground and scurried to shelter.
-We were warned not to touch them because of their venomous spines.
-Two caterpillars were captured and raised so they could be photographed and studied.
+When the leaf was moved, all of the caterpillars fell to the ground and scurried for cover.
+The volunteers were warned not to touch the caterpillars because of their venomous spines.
+Two caterpillars were captured and raised in an terrarium so they could be photographed and studied.

 In the photographs below, the caterpillars are enlarged to show the spines.
-In the picture at right, note the silk threads attached to the leaf.
+In the 2nd photograph below, note the silk threads attached to the leaf.
 The silk is used to secure the caterpillar to the leaf.
 Io moths are giant silkmoths and they spin silk cocoons; however, the silk is not the fine quality of the silk moth that is commercially bred for its silk.

-Caterpillars (larvae) have very simple eyes and chewing jaws.
+Caterpillars have very simple eyes and chewing jaws.

 At left, a caterpillar is chewing the leaf of the wild cotton plant.
 Io moth larvae can eat a variety of plants in addition to wild cotton, including maple, oak, willows, clover, corn, and ash.